 Of all the things Facebook has done over the past few years, launching a digital currency was not only the most ambitious but also the most fraught with potential problems.
 That's especially true for a company with the number of privacy concerns that continue to pop up seemingly every week.

-That's why it's a big deal that on Friday, The Wall Street Journal reported that PayPal, one of the founding members of the supposedly independent Libra Association, has decided it's out.
-That's after other partners, MasterCard and Visa, have grown reluctant to continue their involvement following substantial pushback from both the US and EU governments.
+That's why it's a big deal that on Friday, The Wall Street Journal reported that PayPal, one of the founding members of the supposedly independent Libra Association, decided it's out.
+That's after other partners, Mastercard and Visa, have grown reluctant to continue their involvement following substantial pushback from both the U.S. and E.U. governments.

-With a global reach of over 2 billion users, it isn't hard to see why financial payment companies were interested in supporting Facebook's efforts to facilitate transactions.
-But access to a huge customer-base isn't the problem.
+With a global reach of more than two billion users, it isn't hard to see why financial payment companies were interested in supporting Facebook's efforts to facilitate transactions.
+But access to a huge customer base isn't the problem.

 The company also has plenty of smart people working on a team headed by David Marcus, who, ironically, is a former president of PayPal.
 If anyone can figure out the technical side of making this work, I'm sure Facebook and Marcus can.
 This isn't an engineering problem.